Table of contents

 Marketing.
 When you first open a coffee shop, there are promotional efforts that should be included in your startup costs.
 These may include the cost of a soft opening that showcases your coffee and creates hype in the community, or the cost of a social media campaign to reach your new customers.

-The optimal coffee marketing strategy — and how much it costs — depends upon on your target customers, so find out where they obtain information and create campaigns that make sense for them.
+The optimal coffee shop marketing plan — and how much it costs — depends upon on your target customers, so find out where they obtain information and create campaigns that make sense for them.

 You may not have the money on hand to fund the total cost of a coffee shop, but don’t worry, there are financing options available.
 You might look for investors to help with business funds or you might look into small business loans.
 Loans can help subsidize: